Projektanker/kicad-db-lib/README.md

   Directory where the final created library files for use in KiCad go.
 E.g. `C:\kicad\library`.

+#### Fields:

+Add or delete custom fields like manufacturer, order codes etc.

 ### Add, update, delete part

-To add parts you have to click on the ![Add][add] button.
+To add parts you have to click on the `+` button.
 Click on a part in the Parts-View to update or delete it.
 The application will build your library whenever a part is added, updated or deleted.
-You can reload the parts from your disk or rebuild the library at any time by using the corresponding button from the menu ![More vertical][more-vert]
+You can reload the parts from your disk or rebuild the library at any time by using the corresponding button from the menu.

 After creating some parts with `KiCad-Db-Lib` you can use the library files from the `output` path in KiCad.